91Eric/Experiment/Picddownload/README.md

 # Description
-- This file is useed for picturecutting in windows.
+- This file is useed for picturedownload from baidu or 360
 ## Environment
 -Platfrom
 ```
-win8 vs2013 opencv 2.4.13
+python2.7 win or linux
 ```